-Is there a difference between focusing one’s life on God and focusing one’s life on others?
-It seems like they are synonymous.
+Is there a difference between a life centered on God and a life centered on others?
+They seem synonymous.
 Look at Mother Teresa.
 She represented a godly life through her focus on the needs of others.

 At Brown University, I studied the Middle Ages.
 Amidst the violence and disease that caused me to prefer calling this period the “Dark Ages,” I found the behavior of the monks refreshing.
 When they left their cloistered habitat to participate in the lives of the people, they went about the work of another kingdom.
 The monks’ inventions, scholarship, art, and building of hospitals renewed society and improved lives.